The Sound of Music (film): Filming and post-production

 The cast and crew flew back to Los Angeles and resumed filming at Fox Studios on July 6 for all remaining scenes, including those in the villa dining room, ballroom, terrace, living room, and gazebo.
 Following the last two scenes shot in the gazebo—for the songs "Something Good" and "Sixteen Going on Seventeen"—principal photography concluded on September 1, 1964.
-A total of eighty-three scenes were filmed in just over five months.
+A total of 83 scenes were filmed in just over five months.
 Post-production work began on August 25 with three weeks of dialogue dubbing to correct lines that were ruined by various street noises and rain.
 In October, Christopher Plummer's singing voice was dubbed by veteran Disney playback singer Bill Lee.
-The film was then edited by Wise and film editor William Reynolds.
-Once the film was edited, Irwin Kostal, who orchestrated the musical numbers, underscored the film with background music consisting of variations on Rodgers and Hammerstein's original songs to amplify or add nuances to the visual images.
-When dubbing, editing, and scoring were complete, Wise arranged for two sneak-preview showings—the first one held in Minneapolis on Friday, January 15, 1965 at the Mann Theater, and the second one held the following night in Tulsa.
+Wise and film editor William Reynolds then edited the film.
+Irwin Kostal orchestrated the musical numbers, and he underscored the film with background music consisting of variations on Rodgers and Hammerstein's original songs to amplify or add nuances to the visual images.
+Wise arranged for two sneak-preview showings in Minneapolis on Friday, January 15, 1965, at the Mann Theater and Tulsa, Oklahoma, the following night.
 Despite the "sensational" responses from the preview audiences, Wise made a few final editing changes before completing the film.
 According to the original print information for the film, the running time for the theatrical release version was 174 minutes.
-The film was still in release when the Motion Picture Association of America's film ratings system was implemented in 1968, and was subsequently given a "G" rating ("general audiences") in 1969.
+The film was still in release when the Motion Picture Association film rating system was implemented in 1968, and it was given a "G" rating ("general audiences") in 1969.